jo-fleck/jo-fleck.github.io/index.md

 I work at the Board of Governors of the Federal Reserve System.

 My main research interests are macroeconomics and public finance.
-I am also interested in household finance and machine learning.
+I am also interested in household finance and economic measurement.

 *The views expressed here are my own and do not necessarily reflect those of the Board of Governors of the Federal Reserve System.*